joshcanhelp/obsidian-cloud-api/README.md

 # Obsidian Cloud API

+This is a little side project to scratch a technical itch (see below) and learn Django.
+I'm using the [Django tutorial](https://docs.djangoproject.com/en/5.2/intro/tutorial01/) and [Learn Python in Y Minutes](https://learnxinyminutes.com/python/) to figure it out step by step. **Absolutely no AI was used to write this code.**

+**Django impressions so far**

+This is *very* batteries included, which is not something I've used since Rails!
+It's nice having so much out of the box (database migrations and the admin that just builds forms from data models is 🤯) but it means that I'm not learning a lot of actual Python code.

+## Motivation

 I've been thinking about an API for Obsidian for a while now, some place on the internet that could accept requests and make changes to your vault.
 The original idea was running Obsidian on a Linux server of some kind with a web proxy in front of it.
 I just did a quick search and found a Docker container for it:

 https://github.com/linuxserver/docker-obsidian